SalmaPac/DataEngineering-Section-3/README.md

 4. Amazon EC2 instance to run Lenses for MSK
 5. Amazon S3 Bucket  to serve as central metadata repository & Athena to query key statistics
 6. Amazon Quick Sight to visualize with BI capability

+Refer to the powerpoint for detailed conceptual system architecture and flow